tinymce/tinymce-docs/modules/ROOT/pages/tinydrive-dropbox-and-google-drive.md

----
-layout: default
-title: Dropbox and Google Drive integration options
+# Dropbox and Google Drive integration options
-description: List of Tiny Drive options for integrating with Dropbox and Google Drive.
+:description: List of Tiny Drive options for integrating with Dropbox and Google Drive.
-keywords: tinydrive configuration
+:keywords: tinydrive configuration
----

 ## Configuring with Dropbox